SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-16-all-hail-the-old-and-the-newthe-monogame-content-builder-tool.markdown

 This will enable the “ **MonoGameContentReference** ” Build action to appear and enable the tool.

 9. Add a new text file in your “Content” folder and rename its extension to “.mgcb” (for example “Content\mycontent.mgcb”) – _the simpliest way to create a new MGCB project._
-Note, you should see a new icon for the file appear.&nbsp; If it does not then check your install of the MonoGame installer, **make sure it is a dev version and not the 3.2 release**
+Note, you should see a new icon for the file appear.
+If it does not then check your install of the MonoGame installer, **make sure it is a dev version and not the 3.2 release**
 10. Now select your .MGCB content project in the solution explorer and set it is build action to **MonoGameContentReference.
 [![image](/Images/wordpress/2015/01/image_thumb.png "image")](/Images/wordpress/2015/01/image.png)**
 11. Finally, double-Click the MGCB content file and open the MonoGame Content Builder GUI, add in your assets manually or import them from your old .contentproject

-> \*Note, at the time of writing there was a bug with the MonoGame Content Builder GUI where it did not always open the file it was launched with.&nbsp; Just check and open it manually while in the tool to be sure.&nbsp; Hopefully that will get fixed soon!
+> \*Note, at the time of writing there was a bug with the MonoGame Content Builder GUI where it did not always open the file it was launched with.
+Just check and open it manually while in the tool to be sure.
+Hopefully that will get fixed soon!

 Once all that is done, save your project file and reload your project in your code editor.